Vegan Mango Ice Cream (3 Ingredients)

 - Pour/spoon the ice cream base into a freezer-safe container and place in the freezer and allow to freeze for 1 hour.

-- While not necessarily, I love to go in, whisk the entire thing for about 10-20 minutes, then place back in the freezer, to prevent ice crystals forming.
+- While not necessary, I love to go in, whisk the entire thing EVERY 10-20 minutes, then place back in the freezer, to prevent ice crystals forming.
 Freeze until frozen.

 - To eat: serve immediately or when you are ready for it (after it’s been in the freezer), thaw for 5-10 minutes and scoop with an ice cream scoop.
 Enjoy!

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.